OpenM-Project/mcbedoc.github.io/index.md

 > Feel free to browse the docs to learn more about Minecraft: Bedrock Edition tools & unlockers!
 {: .fs-5 }

-## About the project
+## About this website

 This website is built on Jekyll with Just the Docs theme.
+It's so funny that it makes me want to cry.

 ### License